2018 ABC Supply 500

 The 2018 ABC Supply 500 was the 14th round of the 2018 IndyCar Series season.
 The race was held on August 19 at Pocono Raceway in Long Pond, Pennsylvania.
 The race served as the 14th round of the 2018 IndyCar Series season.
 2018 Indy 500 champion Will Power qualified on pole position, while 2016 Indy 500 champion Alexander Rossi took victory in the 200-lap race.

 The race was marred by a massive crash on lap 6.
 It happened when Ryan Hunter-Reay and rookie Robert Wickens were racing side by side for 3rd place when the two made contact in turn 2.
 Hunter-Reay hit the wall and Wickens' car went over the top of Hunter-Reay's car and hit the catch fence tearing the car apart.
 The impact sent Wickens' car spinning like a top on the straight-away.
 The wreck also collected James Hinchcliffe, Takuma Sato, and Pietro Fittipaldi.
 Hunter-Reay, Hinchcliffe, Sato, and Fittipaldi were unharmed, but Wickens sustained severe injuries and was paralyzed from the chest down as a result.
 Wickens has since never returned to race in IndyCar but did return to racing in 2022, driving in the Michelin Pilot Challenge.

+Report

+In 2018, IndyCar introduced new aero kits, which produced an Indianapolis 500 that was considered generally less-competitive than in previous years.
+With a record 42 lead changes at Pocono in 2017, drivers and teams entered the race expecting passing to be significantly harder.

+On August 9, five drivers tested at Pocono.
+Rookies Robert Wickens, Pietro Fittipaldi, Zach Veach, Matheus Leist, and veteran Tony Kanaan completed several hours of laps at the track.

+On the morning of Saturday, August 18, IndyCar officials confirmed that Pocono would return to the 2019 IndyCar schedule.
+The first, one-hour practice session for the race occurred at 11 a.m. on Saturday.
+Morning rain delayed the start by half an hour.
+As teams worked on their qualifying preparation, rookie Zach Veach posted the fastest speed with a lap of 217.393 mph.
+Josef Newgarden was second at 217.016 mph.
+Alexander Rossi was third fastest at 216.907 mph.
+Tony Kanaan posted the fastest speed single-car speed without a draft at 215.468 mph.